UBC-DSCI/introduction-to-datascience-python/source/reading.md

 - Use `pandas` package's `read_excel` function and arguments to load a sheet from an excel file into Python.
 - Connect to a database using the `SQLAlchemy` library.
 - List the tables in a database using `SQLAlchemy` library's `table_names` function
-- Create a reference to a database table that is queriable using the `pd.read_sql` from the `pandas` library
+- Create a reference to a database table that is queriable using the `SQLAlchemy` library's `select` and `where` functions
 - Use `.to_csv` to save a data frame to a csv file
 - (*Optional*) Obtain data using **a**pplication **p**rogramming **i**nterfaces (APIs) and web scraping.
     - Read/scrape data from an internet URL using the `BeautifulSoup` package